wl21st/jclouds-examples/dimensiondata/README.md

 1. Username
 1. Password

-If there are other arguments required they will follow.
+If there are other arguments required, they will follow.
 The command line format looks like this:
 ```
 java -cp target\dimensiondata-cloudcontrol-examples-<VERSION>-jar-with-dependencies.jar <MAIN_CLASS> apiEndpoint username password <PARAMETERS>
 ```